 I’ve only owned two digital SLR’s: a Canon 400D and the Canon 50D, which I currently use.

-Neither of these cameras contributed to the quality of my photos much at all, although it is nice to be able to boost the ISO a little more in a newer camera.
-I bought my Canon 50D secondhand, two years ago, for £600, and it’s not needed replacing yet.
+Neither of these cameras contributed to the quality of my photos much at all, although it is nice to be able to boost the ISO a little higher in a newer camera.
+I bought my Canon 50D second hand two years ago for £600 and it’s not needed replacing yet.

 It’s time to stop investing in the wrong photography gear.

-If you buy the right ones, then they’re a much more sensible purchase than a new camera, which you more than likely don’t need.
+If you buy the right ones, they’re a much more sensible purchase than a new camera, which you more than likely don’t need.
 Purely from an investment point of view, lenses do three main things for you.

 - They keep their value long after you’ve bought them.

 - They rarely go out of date (will continue to fit on new cameras).

 - They will still fit more expensive cameras if you do decide it’s time to upgrade your body (if you choose the right ones… we’ll get to that).